3 signs your loved ones may need help at home

 HelpYourParentsWithHomeCarePackages

-There are a few steps to access support either through the Commonwealth Home Support Program or a Home Care Package.
+There are a few steps to access support either through the Commonwealth Home Support Program or Support at Home.

 A My Aged Care assessment determines eligibility and the level of support required.
 This can take time, its’ advisable not to leave it too late.

-If your loved one is approved for a Home Care Package, it can take months to get access to their funds as they need to be ‘assigned’ a package from the national queue.
+If your loved one is approved for Support at Home, it can take months to get access to their funds.

-If you’re new to Home Care Packages, here’s a complete guide for you to understand the process, costs and fees and how to coordinate support while you wait.
+If you’re new to Support at Home, here’s a complete guide for you to understand the process, costs and fees and how to coordinate support while you wait.

 Have support along the way